aitos-io/BoAT-X-Framework/docs/en-us/BoAT_User_Guide_en.md

 ````

 #### Unload Wallet
-Unloading the wallet will unload the loaded wallet from the memory.
+Unloading the wallet will unload the wallet from the memory.
 It will not delete the persistent wallet, but the persistent wallet cannot be used until it is loaded again.

 ````
 void BoatWalletUnload(BSINT32 wallet_index);